 83. Hallway to Toilet Rooms The path of travel to the toilet rooms is obstructed by furniture.
 Relocate the obstructing furniture. \$0 84.
 All Single User Toilet Rooms The signs lack the International Symbol of Accessibility.
 The signs lack tactile/Braille elements and are not located on the latch side of the door.
-Alexander the description of the Install compliant signage that includes the International Symbol of Accessibility mounted on the latch side of the door.
+Protocons Please keep the disor april wheat root 10 Use.
+Install compliant signage that includes the International Symbol of Accessibility mounted on the latch side of the door.
 Unit Cost: \$50 ea.
 Quantity: 3 \$150 85.
-Men's & Women's Single User Toilet Rooms The push side maneuvering clearance is <42" wide for a hinge approach, @ 41".
-The pull side maneuvering clearance is <18" for a forward approach, @ 10".
+Men's &amp; Women's Single User Toilet Rooms The push side maneuvering clearance is &lt;42" wide for a hinge approach, @ 41".
+The pull side maneuvering clearance is &lt;18" for a forward approach, @ 10".
 Install an automatic door opener.
 Unit Cost: \$2,500 ea.
 Quantity: 2 \$5,000